 Knowledge-based authentication

-The signer must correctly answer a certain number of these questions in order to be positively identified.
+The signer must correctly answer a certain number of these questions to be positively identified.
 For example, in Utah, a signer requesting a RON must correctly answer a minimum of 4 out of 5 KBA questions (80%) in under 2 minutes.
 Each question must have at least 5 possible answers (UAC R623-100-5[C]).
 If the signer fails the first test, the signer may retake the KBA twice within 48 hours, and each of the retakes must replace 2 of the 5 questions in the previous exam.
 If the signer fails the second retake, the Notary must not perform the RON.

 Emergency RON ID requirements